adamterlson/AgenticStateMachines/README.md

 2. [**Reflection**](./src/actors/reflection/reflection.md): Passing messages between two agents with feedback on how to refine and improve output.
 3. [**Collaboration**](./src/actors/collaboration/collaboration.md): Defined sequence of steps between specialist agents to reach outcome.
 4. [**Human-in-the-Loop**]('./src/actors/human_in_the_loop/human_in_the_loop.md): Defining explicit manual interactions in workflows.
-5. [**Orchestration/Routing**](./src/actors/collaboration/collaboration.md): Central orchestrator directs next step in the flow.
+5. [**Orchestration/Routing**](./src/actors/collaboration/collaboration.md): Central orchestrator / traffic cop directs the next step in the flow.
-6. [**Chartering/Agent Creation**](./src/actors/code_execution/code_execution.md): Generating a novel process to accomplish the mission and hosting it with injected/parent-defined implementation and behavior.
+6. [**Chartering/Agent Creation**](./src/actors/code_execution/code_execution.md): Generating a novel process to accomplish the agent goal/mission.
+This is the future foundation for MCP client-server interaction.

 ## What is an AI Agent?